 Kindful teamed up with One Click Politics and hosted and Advocacy + Fundraising webinar.
 In case you missed it, here’s a quick recap of the key points – plus the answers the questions you asked at the end of the webinar.

 We at Kindful presented on how to turn your advocates into donors.
 Our friends at One Click Politics presented on how to turn your donors into advocates.
-If you have more time and want to dive deeper into this topic, check out the full recording here.

 Turning advocates into donors